 Recess/Playground: Recess is an important time for boys to be free to play and socialize in a self-directed manner.
-Boys in Form 3 join the Form 4s and Form 5s north of the Prep for morning recess.
-Afternoon recess will alternate between the Prep fields and the playground to the south of the Prep.
+Boys in Form 3 join the form 4s north of the Prep for morning recess.
+Afternoon recess will alternate between the Prep fields and the new playground to the south.
 Teachers on duty will expect your son to attempt to resolve any occasional conflicts before seeking adult intervention.

 Greater detail of these and many other points of transition are given throughout the Prep Family Handbook.
 Please be sure to keep it handy and refer to it often.
 It will answer questions and help guide you through both transition and with daily issues.
 Form lists will be released on August 31.
 After referring to the Family Handbook please contact your son’s form teacher with any questions.